-"Areas of Particular Concern" or "APCs" are areas within DCRM's jurisdiction that are subject to special management because of unique and important environmental properties.
+Areas of Particular Conern (APCs) are areas that are subject to special management because of their unique and important environmental properties.
 APCs have specific permitting and evaluation requirements.
-All developments or proposed projects that are situated in or may adversely affect an "APC" are evaluated for significant adverse impacts including comulative effects, compatibility, alternatives, conservation, compliance with local and Federal Laws, right to a clean and healthy environment, effects on existing public services, adequate access to public beaches, setbacks, and sufficient management measures for control of nonpoint source pollution.
-Ask our office for what you'll need to get your project application started!
+All developments or proposed projects that are situated in or may adversely affect an "APC" are evaluated for significant adverse impacts including cumulative effects, compatibility, alternatives, conservation, compliance with local and Federal laws, effects on existing public services, adequate access to public beaches, setbacks, sufficient management measures for control of non-point source pollution, and ecologically protective buffers.